 Improving teamwork and collaboration in the workplace means consistently looking for new solutions to your company’s problems.
 Technologies like Google Docs can make your business more efficient and improve communication between your employees, teams, and your clients.

-Landing page design is a process where collaboration is essential but communication issues can make the effort inefficient and time consuming.
-The landing page creation process can involve many stakeholders — copywriters who write the content, designers who create wireframes and customize the page, managers who oversee the process, and clients who want their input to be heard.
-And the constant communication throughout can be scattered across email, Slack, page screenshots, and project management software.
+post-click landing page design is a process where collaboration is essential but communication issues can make the effort inefficient and time consuming.
+The post-click landing page creation process can involve many stakeholders — copywriters who write the content, designers who create wireframes and customize the page, managers who oversee the process, and clients who want their input to be heard.

 Clearly, not a seamless way to communicate.